Polymer/tools/README.md

 ## Status

 polymer-modulizer is under heavy construction, but can already convert Polymer core and many elements.
 Demos often work, though sometimes with a few manual fixes.
-Work is continuing on getting tests to run and pass automatically, and in generating more idomatic JavaScript modules.
+Work is continuing on getting tests to run and pass automatically, and in generating more idiomatic JavaScript modules.

 Please file any issues you have with conversions.